Environment, Climate and Sustainability Careers

 Making Connections at Georgetown

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
 Earth Commons is an institute on Georgetown’s campus that provides coursework, events, and fellowships to help students gain exposure to environmental research and careers.
 Earth Commons also oversees the Hoya Harvest Garden which integrates farming spaces into the campus and generates food for the community.
-Learn about the work that the Office of Sustainability at Georgetown is doing around campus.
-Capitol Applied Learning Labs (CALL) is a program that offers coursework and an internship as you explore your passion for the environment, while you live in downtown DC.
+Serve as an EcoRep with the Office of Sustainability, and keep the Georgetown community informed about sustainability best practices and educate on simple behavior changes to support the university’s sustainability goals.

 Preparing Application Materials